-Peer on Peer Abuse
+Child on Child Abuse

-We are committed to a whole school approach to ensure the prevention, early identification and appropriate management of peer on peer abuse within our school and beyond.
+We are committed to a whole school approach to ensure the prevention, early identification and appropriate management of child on child abuse within our school and beyond.

-Our school) recognises that children are vulnerable to and capable of abusing their peers.
+Our school recognises that children are vulnerable to and capable of abusing their peers.
 We take such abuse as seriously as abuse perpetrated by an adult.
 This includes verbal as well as physical abuse.
-Peer on peer abuse will not be tolerated or passed off as part of "banter" or "growing up".
+Child on child abuse will not be tolerated or passed off as part of "banter" or "growing up".

-We recognise that peer on peer abuse can manifest itself in many ways such as:
+We recognise that child on child abuse can manifest itself in many ways such as: